atlantabitdevs/atlbit.dev/simple-md/9999-99-99-what_should_we_read_in_2022.md

 ---
 date: 9999-99-99
-title: What should we read in 2022?
+title: "What should we read in 2022?"
-type: post
+type: Doc
 ---
 # What should we read in 2022?